verbb/formie/docs/guides/frontend-headless/vue-and-web-components-starter-walkthrough.md

-# Vue and Web Components starter walkthrough
+# Vue and Web Components Starter Walkthrough

 Formie ships first-class packages for Vue and Web Components alongside React.
 This walkthrough covers the same four integration stories — server-rendered HTML vs client-rendered UI, REST vs GraphQL — using the official starters as the reference implementation.

+Use the [Vue package documentation](https://docs.verbb.io/formie/vue/) or [Web Components package documentation](https://docs.verbb.io/formie/web-components/) for the options supported by the frontend you choose.

 ## Prerequisites